 Learn on your schedule with NTI’s regular rotating class start dates.

 Instead of a traditional semester system, NTI programs start more frequently.
-This gives students more control over their education, as well as flexibility
+So, you’ll have more control over your education and enjoy more flexibility.

 *Start dates/frequency are subject to change.